psychopy/psychopy/docs/source/installation.rst

 The bare minimum requirements for PsychoPy are a graphics card that supports OpenGL (most graphics cards do, but on windows you should install new drivers from the graphics card the windows-supplied drivers are buggy and sometimes don't support OpenGL at all).

 Ideally OpenGL 2.0 should be supported - certain functions run much faster with where it is available and some stimuli (e.g. ElementArrayStim) even requires it.
-At the time this was last updated dabs.co.uk were selling the `GeForce 9500GT <http://www.nvidia.com/object/product_geforce_9500gt_us.html|nVidia>`_ for £45, which would be an excellent card for most experiments.

 If you're thinking of buying a laptop for running experiments, *avoid the built-in intel graphics chips (e.g. GMA 950)*.
-The drivers are crumby and performance is poor.
+The drivers are crummy and performance is poor.
 Get something with nVidia or ATI chips instead.

 Windows:
 ~~~~~~~~~~~~~~~~~~~~~~